-The NASCAR K&N Pro Series, which includes the East and the West (#KNEast and #KNWest), is the top step in NASCAR’s developmental series before drivers make the jump to the three national series.
-For NASCAR K&N Pro Series racers, new cost-saving technology makes this division a more cost-effective driver development program.
+The ARCA Menards Series (formerly the NASCAR K&N Pro Series ), which includes East and West Series, is the top step in NASCAR’s developmental series before drivers make the jump to the three national series.
+For ARCA Menards Series racers, new cost-saving technology makes this division a more cost-effective driver development program.

 An optional “spec” engine was introduced in 2006.
-It is designed to be powerful and durable, yet is made from a preciselyspecified set of components that help to keep engine costs down.
+It is designed to be powerful and durable, yet is made from a precisely specified set of components that help to keep engine costs down.
 A composite body, molded from synthetic materials, is also available as an alternative to expensive sheet metal bodies.
 These items help teams control costs while providing them the opportunity to advance from their hometown short tracks to the next level.
-In 2007, the minimum age for the touring series was lowered from 18 to 16, allowing for the NASCAR K&N Pro Series to become a proving ground for drivers signed by NASCAR Sprint Cup Series teams to development deals.
+In 2007, the minimum age for the touring series was lowered from 18 to 16, allowing for the ARCA Menards Series to become a proving ground for drivers signed by NASCAR Sprint Cup Series teams to development deals.
 The minimum age was lowered to 15 in 2011.

-Since 2007, the NASCAR K&N Pro Series has been the key feeder system for the influx of new talent to NASCAR’s three national series, including 2011 Daytona 500 champion Trevor Bayne, Ryan Blaney, Austin and Ty Dillon, Chase Elliott, Kyle Larson, Joey Logano, Ryan Truex, Darrell Wallace Jr. and others.
+Since 2007, the ARCA Menards Series has been the key feeder system for the influx of new talent to NASCAR’s three national series, including 2011 Daytona 500 champion Trevor Bayne, Ryan Blaney, Austin and Ty Dillon, Chase Elliott, Kyle Larson, Joey Logano, Ryan Truex, Darrell Wallace Jr. and others.

 Dylan Kwasniewski won the 2013 NASCAR K&N Pro Series East championship, becoming the first driver to win the NASCAR K&N Pro West and East crowns.
 Derek Thorn won his first NASCAR K&N Pro Series West title.